Welcome to the Curriculum Office!

 To address the social-emotional needs of our students and to be compliant with the New York State mandate for the implementation of a mental health curriculum K-12, we have instituted the Lions Quest program.
 Woven into our instructional program K-12 are our efforts to incorporate the Habits of Mind and the Ruler Program.

 With the advent of our instructional technology initiative, all students in grades 6 through 12 have been provided a mobile device that they can take home.
 At the elementary level each classroom has a cart loaded with devices for student use in school.
 Each student in grades K - 2 students have access to their own iPad and students in grades 3 - 5 are equipped with their own in-class laptop.

 For more information about our programs, click on the Curriculum Links tab located on the left-side of this page.
-The Curriculum Office, located at the Manor School, is comprised of the Deputy Superintendent John A. Striffolino, the Executive Director for Instructional Technology and STEM Thomas Lynch and the Executive Director for Humanities Dr. Charles Leone.
-Our PPS Director Mary Catherine Culella-Sun and Assistant Director Joane Vincent, Director of Technology and Information Systems Fred Kaden and the Director of Physical Education, Health and Athletics Kevin Witt have offices located at Seaford High School.
+The Curriculum Office, located at the Manor School, is comprised of the Assistant Superintendent for Curriculum and Assessment Amanda Barney, Assistant Superintendent for Human Resources and Instructional Support Dr. Sheena Jacob and the Interim Executive Director for Humanities Dr. Charles Leone.
+Our Executive Director for Instructional Technology and STEAM Debbie Langone, PPS Director Mary Catherine Culella-Sun and Assistant Director Joane Vincent, and the Director of Physical Education, Health and Athletics Kevin Witt have offices located at Seaford High School.

-In addition, there are several Lead Teachers/Chairpersons for the various academic departments and they are stationed in either the High School or the Middle School.
+In addition, there are several Lead Teachers/Liaisons for the various academic departments and they are stationed in either the High School or the Middle School.